David-Haim/concurrencpp/README.md

 #### Delay objects

 A delay object is a result object that becomes ready when its due time is reached.
-Applications can `co_await` this result object to delay the current task in a non-blocking way.
+Applications can `co_await` this result object to delay the current coroutine in a non-blocking way.
 The current coroutine is resumed by the executor that was passed to `make_delay_object`.

 #### *Delay object example:*
 ```cpp